Helena Sandsmark: Post-Zero Hour introduction

 In the war's wake, Wonder Girl and her mother are viewed with a wary eye.
 Leaving the Gateway Museum, Helena takes a sabbatical in Greece and uses the Gauntlet of Atlas and Sandals of Hermes to keep her safe.
 They prove invaluable when the Female Furies and Hercules abduct her.
-When the latter attacks Wonder Girl, Helena rescues her.
-Helena also reunites with her old friend Aristides Demetrios.
+When Hercules attacks Wonder Girl, Helena rescues her.

+Helena joins fellow archeologists Vijay and Rani Singh for a dig in Mohenjo-daro.
+When Vijay and Rani both mysteriously disappeared, Helena called the Teen Titans for help.
+Upon arriving, the Titans joined Kiran Singh – the brilliantly super-powered Solstice – in the search for her parents.
+But the team soon found itself trapped in a lost kingdom as they were attacked by the Hindu god King Rankor and his demonic minions.
+In the most brilliant display of her powers to date, Solstice unleashed a blinding pulse that drove the demons away, liberating Helena and the Singhs from King Rankor's grasp.

 Helena later joins fellow archeologists Vijay and Rani Singh for a dig in Mohenjo-daro.
 When Vijay and Rani disappear, Helena calls the Teen Titans for help.
-They are attacked by the Hindu god Rankor before Solstice drives them off.
+The Titans join the Singhs' daughter Kiran Singh – also known as Solstice – to find her parents.
+The Titans find Solstice's parents, but are attacked by the Hindu god Rankor, who Solstice manages to fend off.

 The New 52

 In The New 52 continuity reboot, Cassie Sandsmark is Zeus' granddaughter rather than his daughter.
-Her father Lennox Sandsmark, Wonder Woman's half-brother and Zeus' son, leaves the family when Cassie is four, leaving Helena to raise her alone.
+Her father Lennox Sandsmark, Wonder Woman's half-brother and Zeus' son, left the family when Cassie was four, leaving Helena to raise her alone.